thaustein/laxar/docs/manuals/events.md

 This might be a longer running action such as a search or some server side validation.
 The requesting widget does not care about _who_ actually performs the request, but it is interested in _when_ the request has been fully processed by all respondents, and what is the outcome.

-As an example, consider a multi-part user sign-up process, where each of several widgets allows the user to enter and validate some of the information such as E-Mail Address, payment information or a CAPTCHA.
+As an example, consider a multi-part user sign-up process, where each of several widgets allows the user to enter and validate some of the information such as email address, payment information or a CAPTCHA.
 Another widget offering a _Complete Sign-Up_ button would be responsible for the overall process of submitting the registration resource to a REST service and navigating to a different page.
 Before hitting the registration service, this widget would ask all input widgets to validate their respective validation details in order to provide immediate feedback to the user.
 Some of the widgets might have to query their own validation services though, such as the CAPTCHA widget.